 is caused by the growth of mold and bacteria on the indoor coil and the drain pan of the Heat Pump.
 All Summer long, moist cooling coils can serve as an ideal breeding ground for mold.
 Water and organic debris sitting in the drain pan can also form a fertile garden of microorganisms.
 But why is it only with Heat Pumps?

 When heating season starts, hot air furnaces have a heat exchanger which puts out enough heat to kill the microbes that thrived on the damp evaporator coil and drain pan.
-Heat Pumps on the other hand, put out much lower temperatures.
-Just warm enough to heat up the organic debris which releases the spores and toxins into the air and produces the so-called "Dirty sock smell".
+Heat Pumps on the other hand, put out much lower temperatures; just warm enough to heat up the organic debris, which releases the spores and toxins into the air and produces the so-called "Dirty sock smell".
 It can be very pungent and is said to resemble “sweaty feet” or a smell similar to that experienced in a locker room.

 Having the coils, drain pan, and drain line cleaned regularly may help solve this problem.
 An ERV/HRV - Fresh Air Ventilation System can also help - more on that later.
 But installing a UV System is the best answer.
-Ultraviolet Air Treatment Systems zap airborne germs and prevent mold spore growth on air conditioning coils.
+UV-C Ultraviolet Air Treatment Systems zap airborne germs and prevent mold spore growth on air conditioning coils.